LocalTweets to LocalHealth: A Mental Health Surveillance Framework Based on Twitter Data: Results

 \textbf{Set-1: Effect of input information type.} In the first set of experiments, we compared various information priors available in LocalTweets: tweet count, tweet texts, tweet categories, and ADI values.
 The count-based regression models failed to exceed any of the baselines except the majority baseline, refer to Table \ref{table:results_exp_set_1}.
 The text-based LocalHealth models performed better than the count-based models but fell short of the ADI baseline.
 The F1-score improved significantly, on average by 18\% for count-based models and by 24\% for text-based models, after augmenting with ADI values.
 Notably, the text-based model augmented with ADI outperformed the individual counterparts, with an F1-score of 0.7236 and an accuracy of 76.48\%, refer to Table \ref{table:results_exp_set_1}.
 This result highlighted the complementary nature of the information contained in tweets compared to the ADI values.

 For text-based models, a comparison within the tweet categories revealed interesting insights.
 The model with general tweets performed better than other categories of tweets.
 This finding supports our hypothesis (refer to Section \ref{section:querying_twitter_data}) and highlights the better generalization capabilities of the general tweets for population-level MH outcome prediction, compared to the keyword-derived tweets.
 Hence, our finding motivates the usage of general tweets for the prediction of population-level MH outcomes.
+We provide additional comparison of the statistical properties of tweet categories in Appendix \ref{appendix:tweet_categories}.

 \textbf{Set-2: Effect of text encoder.} By focusing our attention on the text-based model (general tweets) augmented with ADI information, we measure the effect of changes in the language model ($f_{LM}(\cdot)$) used for encoding tweets.